kuiperzone/PupNet-Deploy/README.md

 ### Desktop File <a name="desktop-file"/>

-Note the `DesktopFile` parameter which provides a path to a Linux `.desktop` file. *If you leave it blank, one will be generated automatically.* In the Hello World demo, we have specified a file in order to show the contents...
+Note the `DesktopFile` parameter which provides a path to a Linux `.desktop` file. *If you leave it blank, one will be generated automatically.* In the Hello World demo, we have specified a file in order to show the default contents...

 Open the file `Deploy/app.desktop`, and you will see: